As Augustus Comte (1798-1857) stated:

 “To understand a science, it is necessary to know its history.”

-The History of Geology Group (HOGG) was inaugurated in October 1994 to encourage interest in the lives and work of those scientists and philosophers who influenced both the study and the practice of geology.
-HOGG is open to anyone with an interest in the subject.
+The History of Geology Group (HOGG) was inaugurated in October 1994 in order to advance the study and understanding of the history of geology.

 HOGG is managed and run by a committee of its members; officers on the current committee are: